 Heller Lecture in Pediatric Imaging

-Richard M. Heller, MD, is now Professor Emeritus of Radiology and Radiological Sciences.
-After coming to Vanderbilt in 1975 to found the Department of Pediatric Radiology, he also served as Program Director of the Radiology Residency Program for 20 years from 1975-1995 before becoming Program Director of the Pediatric Radiology Fellowship, a position he has held for more than 15 years since 1995.
-His love, devotion and dedication to teaching are the reasons this lectureship is sponsored in his honor.
-It is Dr. Heller’s enduring wish that this lecture continue to educate others in the specialty of pediatric radiology for years to come.
+Richard M. Heller, MD, is currently Professor Emeritus of Radiology and Radiological Sciences and of Pediatrics at Monroe Carell Jr. Children's Hospital at Vanderbilt.
+After coming to Vanderbilt in 1975 to found the Department of Pediatric Radiology, he also served as Program Director of the Radiology Residency Program for 20 years from 1975-1995.
+He established the Pediatric Radiology Fellowship, training our first fellow in Pediatric Radiology in 1980.
+His love, devotion and dedication to teaching are the reasons this Lectureship is sponsored in his honor.
+It is Dr. Heller’s enduring wish that this lecture continue to educate others in the specialty of Pediatric Radiology for years to come.

 Dr. Heller graduated from Carleton College in 1959 and obtained his medical degree from Northwestern Medical School in 1963.
 After his one-year internship at the University of Minnesota Hospital, he joined the United States Air Force and became Captain at the Outpatient Department in USAF Hospital, Izmir, Turkey.
-When he returned in 1966, Dr. Heller began his residency in radiology at Harvard’s Massachusetts General Hospital and concluded with a fellowship in pediatric radiology at Harvard’s Boston Children’s Hospital.
-In 1970, Dr. Heller joined the faculty of Johns Hopkins and became Assistant Professor of Radiology and Pediatrics.
+When he returned in 1966, Dr. Heller began his residency in Radiology at Harvard’s Massachusetts General Hospital and concluded with a fellowship in Pediatric Radiology at Harvard’s Boston Children’s Hospital.
+In 1970, Heller joined the faculty of Johns Hopkins and became Assistant Professor of Radiology and of Pediatrics, before beginning his illustrious career at Vanderbilt a few years later.

 2019 - Cynthia K. Rigsby, MD, FACR, FSCMR, Northwestern University